gasbrieo/howto-dotnet-keycloak/README.md

 - Create a new account if not registered, or log in with existing credentials.
 - After logging in, Keycloak will redirect back to Swagger with the credentials saved.
 - Test restricted endpoints with the Bearer token.

+7. Configure Client Roles:

+- Navigate to `Clients` > `howtoclient` > `Roles`
+- Click on Create Role
+- Set Name as `reader`
+- Click Save
+- Create another with name as `writer`

+8. Link User to Role:

+- Navigate to `Users` > `your user` > `Role Mapping`
+- Click on Assigned role
+- Choose one or both of the created roles
+- Do the Swagger test again on the endpoints that are Role Based

 ### License